 Optimizing Slurry Density in Fiber Cement Production: A Deaeration Solution Based on INVINO-8082A

-In the production of fiber cement boards—whether utilizing the Hatschek process or Flow-on technology—engineers frequently encounter a paradox: the surface foam is suppressed, yet the final board still exhibits structural flaws such as delamination, surface pinholes, and inconsistent dry density.
+In the production of fiber cement boards—whether utilizing the Hatschek process or Flow-on technology—engineers frequently encounter a paradox: the surface foam is suppressed, yet the final board still exhibits structural flaws such as delamination, surface pinholes, and inconsistent dry density parameters.

-The root cause is not surface foam, but Entrained Air.
+The root cause is not surface foam, but Entrained Air matrix issues.
 At INVINO, we have developed a high-performance solution centered on INVINO-8082A-TDS, specifically engineered to address the micro-bubbles trapped within dense fiber-cement matrices.
+To evaluate comprehensive mechanical behavior attributes across alternative chemical configurations, explore our master reference profile via the Defoamers for Construction Industry main portal sheet.

 1. The Challenge: Why Surface Defoaming is Not Enough

-Traditional defoamers often focus on “knocking down” visible bubbles.
-However, in a cementitious slurry with high solid content and fibrous reinforcement, microscopic air bubbles become physically trapped.
+Traditional defoamers often focus on "knocking down" visible bubbles.
+However, in a cementitious slurry with high solid content and fibrous reinforcement, microscopic air bubbles become physically trapped within the hydration network.

-If these bubbles are not released before the forming stage:
+If these bubbles are not released before the forming stage, producers suffer continuous mechanical defects:

-Density Drop: Internal voids reduce the overall compact density of the board.
+• Density Drop: Internal voids reduce the overall compact density of the finished board, leading to substandard weight parameters.

-Structural Weakness: Entrained air creates “weak points,” leading to reduced flexural strength and increased risk of delamination.
+• Structural Weakness: Entrained air creates physical weak points, leading to reduced flexural strength metrics and an increased risk of layer delamination.

-Surface Defects: During the curing or pressing phase, these micro-bubbles migrate, causing “crater” defects or pinholes.
+• Surface Defects: During the curing or hot-pressing phase, these micro-bubbles migrate under heat gradients, causing severe crater defects or pinholes on the board surface.

 2. Technical Profile of INVINO-8082A

-To solve the “deep air” problem, a defoamer must possess specific chemical properties that can withstand the harsh environment of cement hydration.
-INVINO-8082A is formulated as a 100% active, non-silicone deaerator.
+To solve the deep air problem, an active defoamer must possess specific chemical properties that can withstand the harsh alkaline environment of cement hydration parameters.
+To trace baseline material matching logs for ready-mix concrete or wet mortars, explore our dedicated Defoamers for Cement, Mortar, and Concrete工况 application gate.
+INVINO-8082A is formulated as a 100% active, solvent-free non-silicone deaerator compound.

-Zero Silicone/Mineral Oil Risk: Unlike silicone emulsions, 8082A does not suffer from “emulsion breakage” in high-pH environments.
-This eliminates the risk of “oil spots” and ensures excellent adhesion for post-production coatings or laminations.
+Unlike standard silicone emulsions, INVINO-8082A does not suffer from emulsion breakage in high-pH matrices.
+This eliminates the risk of oil spots and ensures excellent adhesion for post-production coatings or laminations.

-Molecular Deaeration: The modified polyether structure lowers the surface tension of the liquid-fiber interface, allowing entrained micro-bubbles to coalesce and escape rapidly.
+The modified polyether block structure lowers the liquid-fiber interfacial surface tension coordinates, forcing entrained micro-bubbles to merge rapidly via coalescence kinetics and escape cleanly.

-Concentrated Efficiency: With 100% active matter, 8082A offers a significantly lower cost-in-use compared to 20-30% active emulsions, reducing storage and logistics footprints.
+With 100% active matter, INVINO-8082A offers a significantly lower cost-in-use metric compared to 20–30% diluted emulsions, reducing chemical storage footprints and global logistics freight costs.

 3. Application Strategy in the Production Cycle

-Based on field data from various production lines, we recommend a strategic dosing approach to maximize deaeration efficiency:
+Based on empirical field data collected from automated operational production lines, we recommend a strategic tiered dosing approach to maximize continuous air evacuation metrics:

-Slurry Preparation (Mixing Stage): Adding 8082A during the initial mixing phase prevents the stabilization of foam created by high-shear agitation.
+• Slurry Preparation (Mixing Stage): Adding INVINO-8082A during the initial mixing phase prevents the stability of foam layers created by intensive high-shear mechanical agitation.

 4. Performance Data & Dosage Guidelines

-In comparative laboratory tests and field trials, INVINO-8082A has demonstrated a 3% to 5% improvement in slurry density compared to untreated batches.
+In rigorous comparative laboratory tests and continuous field trials, INVINO-8082A has demonstrated a 3% to 5% improvement in slurry density parameters compared to untreated industrial batches.

-Note: Precise dosage should be determined via a standard “graduated cylinder shake test” or air entrainment meter using your specific fiber-cement slurry sample.
+• Note: Precise addition coordinates should be determined via a standard graduated cylinder shake test or specialized air entrainment meter using your specific fiber-cement slurry water sample.

 Technical FAQ: Fiber Cement Deaeration